vivCoding/ascii-art-converter/README.md

 (The `.txt` is included to avoid accidentally overwriting original image)

+Developed on Python 3.8.6

 ## Installation

 Be sure you have Python 3 or greater installed.

-Developed on Python 3.8.6

-### Dependencies:
-- numpy
-- opencv-python
-- Pillow

-These can be installed through `pip install -r requirements.txt`
+Dependencies are found in `requirements.txt`.
+They can be installed using command: `pip install -r requirements.txt`

+**Known issue with Pillow:** https://github.com/python-pillow/Pillow/issues/4225

+Solution: `pip install --compile --install-option=-O1 Pillow`

 ## Image conversion